Chikel/fav-prop.list-own-props/README.md

 List own enumerable and unenumerable properties of the given object.

-This function returns the same result of `Object.getOwnPropertyNames`.
+This function returns the same result of `Object.getOwnPropertyNames` except when the argument is not an object.
+When the argument is a string, this function returns an array which having only an element: `length`, and otherwise this function returns an empty array.

 #### Parameter: